kgroveshok/z80-homebrew/DEV-DIARY.md

 PART DONE break out parser so it can be used by LIST, FORGET, WORDS, UWORDS and SAVE

-TOTEST Add a dot comment to forward the next print position use .>
+DONE Add a dot comment to forward the next print position use .>
-TODO have a flag to enable forward cursor from each . or .- TO TEST EDIT word which allows edit of item on tos - word added but does not copy from stack
+DONE have a flag to enable forward cursor from each . or .- DONT word which allows edit of item on tos - word added but does not copy from stack

 TODO add more editing features
 TODO fix editor bugs